Skip to content

 QR Code and Data Matrix are suitable 2D barcode candidates.

 QR Codes are known for storing a wide range of data, including URLs, text, and binary data.
-They can also link to digital records and online sources.
+They are frequently used to link directly to digital records and online sources..

 QR Code Example